THE STANDARD

 The Standard: Be everything you’re supposed to be — 2023

-There were no standards when it came to relationships for me growing up.
-The “friends” that I had, talked about me for pursuing what I loved doing.
 At the end of 2021, two of my closest friends passed away unexpectedly.
-I had been living in a cycle of ignoring the qualities that mattered, truth spoken in love, curiosity, encouragement.
+I had been living in a cycle of ignoring the qualities that mattered, truth spoken in love, curiosity, encouragement, accountability, growth.
 Don’t include time, time’s not a factor.
 Appearances can wear masks for as long as they see a benefit.
 Generally for men, crisis must occur for a change to take place.
 My friends’ passings made me more aware of the unseen qualities of life that give evidence of the eternal.
 Boldly pursuing what you love forces you to be aware of “friends” that are uncomfortable in your pursuit.
 Small fish love staying in small ponds.
-When the goal is to get to an ideal position, title or dollar amount, you are indeed a little fish and low stakes equates to low standards; but if you pursue purpose and don’t conform then you’re the guy that’s weird.
+When the goal is to get to a destination: an ideal position, title or dollar amount, you are indeed a little fish.
+Small fish, love small ponds; stakes stay low so convenience can stay high.
+Low stakes equates to low standards; but when you pursue purpose and don’t conform they cast you out, like a leper.
 We need not wait until we lose our relationship with something or someone to understand how deeply we appreciated it.
-Death lurks, It’s a wake up call for some, for others it numbs them, for those chosen it’s the end.
+Whether we choose to ignore it or not the truth is that death lurks.
+It’s a wake up call for some, for others it numbs them, for those chosen it’s the end.
+Take another moment to think; some peoples purpose is to come into this world and clock out before they reach the age of 30.
 When the inevitable arrives, what shortcut is there to remedy it?
 [Amazon Prime Ads enters chat].
-The quality of your relationships does a good job reflecting your value of life.
+The quality of your relationships is reflective of how you value life.
 Are you valuing yours?

 Any man who sets another man as his standard has low standards.